SanjayaKumarSahoo/graph-ql-java-tutorial/README.md

 # graph-ql-java-tutorial
-A sample application on java graph-ql query
+A sample application on java graph-ql query/mutation